Michael Bruter: European identity

 Bruter's doctoral thesis, published in 2001 as "Understanding identity realignments: The emergence of a mass European identity", was partly funded by a grant from the Economic and Social Research Council (ESRC).
 One of his supervisors was Professor Mark Franklin, a lead expert on electoral and European Union politics.

 In 2005, he published "Citizens of Europe?: The Emergence of a Mass European Identity".

 Extreme-right in Europe

 In "Mapping Extreme Right Ideology" (2011), Michael Bruter and Sarah Harrison investigate 25 extreme-right parties in 17 European countries.
-Their multimethod research (mass survey, leaders interviews, textual analysis) results in a new model of European extreme-right politics, based on expressions of authoritairan values and negative identity.
+Their multimethod research (mass survey, leaders interviews, textual analysis) results in a new model of European extreme-right politics, based on expressions of authoritarian values and negative identity.

 Their research also recognises the diversity of the extreme-right party family.